-This week sees the publication of Nadiya Hussain’s picture book, My Monster and Me, complete with illustrations by Ella Bailey whose work includes the series One Day On Our Blue Planet and No Such Thing.
+This week sees the publication of Nadiya Hussain’s picture book, My Monster and Me, in paperback complete with illustrations by Ella Bailey whose work includes the series One Day On Our Blue Planet and No Such Thing.

 Nadiya Hussain’s previous books have included Nadiya’s Bake Me a Story and Nadiya’s Bake Me a Celebration Story which I previously reviewed in a blog post Exploring Picture Books on Food.
 However, My Monster and Not Me is not connected to food at all and instead is an exploration of feelings that both young and older readers will be able to relate.